 Description of the simulation

 - Duration: Approximately 10 minutes for setup, and 2 minutes of run time.
 Alternatively, you can also click the Get Job Results link above, and review the full setup and results.

-- The simulation: Modeling of bubble generation by solid-fluid collision
+- The simulation: Modeling is the creation of a mathematical or conceptual rep...
+More of bubble generation by solid-fluid collision

 - Simulation software: Particleworks

 To start using Rescale, go to the Rescale platform and log in using your account information.
 Using Rescale requires no download or implementation of additional software.
 Rescale is browser-based, which allows you to securely access your analyses from your A workstation is a powerful computer system designed for pro...
 More or from your home computer.